arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSitesWebMatrix/HOL.md

 	_Opening the Photo Gallery web site_

-	> **Note:** You can also get the published web site URL from the Windows Azure Portal in the site's Dashboard.
+	> **Note:** You can also get the published web site URL from the Microsoft Azure Portal in the site's Dashboard.

 1. Click **Login** link and then click **Register** in order to register a new user.